Nouns refer to a person, place, thing, event, substance or quality.

 Countable Nouns are nouns considered as separate objects that can be counted with numbers.

-On the contrary, Uncountable Nouns refer to things we consider as a “mass” and not as separate objects, for example, liquids and other materials with no defined boundaries.
+On the contrary, Uncountable Nouns refer to things we consider as a “mass” and not as separate objects.

 Refer to separate objects.
-With Countable Nouns, you can use indefinite articles and numbers.
-Countable Nouns have both the singular and plural forms.
+Countable Nouns have both the singular and plural forms and with them you can use indefinite articles and numbers.

 - I have a dog at home.